 Photo from Pixabay on Pexels, digitally edited to remove shadow under orange on the right.

 In the example below, the original picture is on the left, and my edited version is on the right.
 I removed all of the shadow lines that miniature painters would replicate with lining.
-I also removed most the cast shadows, since miniature painters rarely paint these.
+I also removed most of the cast shadows, since miniature painters rarely paint these.
 The effect of shadow lines (lining) in adding detail and making objects look three dimensional is particularly obvious around the bottom of her shirt, the hand on her hip, and the front of her pants.
 The front side of this woman is well lit in this photo.
 Even though there actually isn’t that wide a value range between the highlights and shadows on the front areas of her clothing, the shadow lines that we would replicate with lining on miniatures are still very much in evidence.

 Left: photo by Kai Gabriel on Unsplash.
 Right: photo digitally edited to remove shadows.